 It’s important to take a fresh look at how you are operating in Canada.
-As Canada improves payments systems and introduces leading global technology, collaborating with a bank or strategic supplier who understands your business model, and can work alongside your company as it grows, will become vital to your business.
+As Canada improves payments systems and introduces leading global technology, collaborating with a bank or strategic supplier who understands your business model and can work alongside your company as it grows will become vital.

-In the face of a constantly changing economic landscape, ensuring your treasury management provider and account structure are flexible and optimized for your needs is more important than ever.
+In the face of a constantly changing economic landscape with interest rate and currency fluctuations, ensuring your treasury management provider and account structure are flexible and optimized for your needs is more important than ever.
 We recommend keeping up to date on developments that will affect your business and potentially influence the structure of your banking relationships and services in North America.